MarcLab1/MarcLab1.github.io/_posts/2019-10-01-health-symptom-tracker-privacy-policy.md

     3. In Short: We collect personal information that you provide to us.We collect personal information that you voluntarily provide to us when you register on the Services, express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.Personal Information Provided by You.
 The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the products and features you use.
 The personal information we collect may include the following:

-• email addressesSensitive Information.
+• email addresses

+Sensitive Information.
 When necessary, with your consent or as otherwise permitted by applicable law, we process the following categories of sensitive information:

+• health data

-• health dataSocial Media Login Data.
+Social Media Login Data.
 We may provide you with the option to register with us using your existing social media account details, like your Facebook, Twitter, or other social media account.
 If you choose to register in this way, we will collect the information described in the section called "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" below.
 Application Data.
 If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

 • Geolocation Information.
 We may request access or permission to track location-based information from your mobile device, either continuously or while you are using our mobile application(s), to provide certain location-based services.
 If you wish to change our access or permissions, you may do so in your device's settings.